 Check the SBA’s Consumer Guide to Buying a Franchise to see if you’ll need to file any franchise documents.

-It’s standard practice—and generally a good idea—to ask for a non-compete.
-This way, the previous owner won’t set up shop right across the street!
+It’s standard practice—and generally a good idea—to ask for a non-compete from the former owner.
+This way, the previous owner won’t set up a competing shop right across the street!

 This document is in case the seller is staying on as an employee.
 Make sure to file this agreement if so.

 IRS Form 8594 will list the assets you’ve acquired, and for how much.
 This document is pretty important for your tax returns, so don’t forget it.

 Bulk sale laws have to do with the sale of business inventory and are designed to prevent business owners from evading creditors by transferring ownership of the business to someone else.
 To comply, prospective buyers usually have to notify the local tax or financial authority about the pending sale.

 →TL;DR: Tie up the loose ends of your business purchase by filling out forms so that all assets are legally in your name.
 You might also have to notify appropriate government authorities about the pending sale.

 You should now have all the information you need for buying an existing business safely, smartly, and successfully.